Stuart Little (TV series): Voice cast

 With the exceptions of Laurie, Jones, and Jefferies, none of the actors from the films reprised their roles.
 Daniel Hansen who previously portrayed an unnamed student in Stuart Little 2 voices Larry Gronk.

 Episodes

 Home media

 Two DVDs were released on May 22, 2007.
 Each contained 3 episodes of Stuart Little.
 In April 2009, two more DVDs were released.
+The Complete Series was released on DVD in Region 2 to the UK on 25 February 2008.